IsaacChittilappily/CodingClubChallengeSolutions-2024/Week4/problem4.md

 145 is a 'curious' number because 1! + 4! + 5! = 1 + 24 + 120 = 145.

 Find the sum of ALL positive integers where the sum of the factorials of their digits is equal to number itself - AKA the sum of all curious numbers.
+(Don't include the curious numbers 1 or 2 in your final answer since they are not sums).

 *Source - Q34 in Project Euler*